Sensitivity analysis based on Cram{\'e}r von Mises distance: Introduction

-However, since $Y$ is a symmetric function of the inputs $X_{1}$ and $X_{2}$ that do not share the same distribution, $X_{1}$ and $X_{2}$ should not have the same importance.
-That shows the need to introduce a sensitivity index that takes into account not only the second order behaviors but all the distributions.
-As pointed out before, Sobol indices are based on $L^{2}$ decomposition.
-As a matter of fact, Sobol indices are well adapted to measure the contribution of an input on the deviation around the mean of $Y$.
-However, it seems very intuitive that the sensitivity of an extreme quantile of $Y$ could depend on sets of variables that cannot be read only in the variances.
-Thus the same index should not be used for any task and we need to define more adapted indices.
 There are several ways to generalize the Sobol indices.
-One can, for example, define new indices through contrast functions based on the quantity of interest (see \cite{FKR13}).
-Unfortunately the Monte Carlo estimator of these new indices are computationally very expensive.
-In \cite{DaVeiga13}, the author presents a way to define moment independent measures through dissimilarity distances.
-These measures define a unified framework that encompasses some already known sensitivity indices.
-Unfortunately, the estimation of such indices relies on the estimation of density ratio estimation that can be computationally expensive.
-Now, as pointed out in \cite{borgonovo2007}, \cite{grobobo}, \cite{petibobo}, \cite{ODC13} and \cite{Owen12}, there are situations where higher order methods give a sharper analysis on the relative influence of the input and allow finer screening procedures.
-Borgonovo et al. propose and study an index based on the total variation distance (see \cite{borgonovo2007}, \cite{grobobo} and \cite{petibobo}).
-While Owen et al. suggest to use procedures based on higher moments (see \cite{ODC13}, \cite{Owen12}).
-Our paper follows these tracks.
-We will first revisit the works of Owen et al. by studying the asymptotic properties of the multiple Pick and Freeze scheme proposed therein for the estimation of higher order Sobol indices.
-Further, we propose a new natural index based on the Cram\'er von Mises distance between the distribution of the output $Y$ and its conditional law when an input is fixed.
-We will show that this approach leads to natural self-normalized indices as in the case of the Sobol-Hoeffding decomposition of the variance.
-As a matter of fact, as for Sobol indices, the sum of all first order indices can not exceeds one.
-Notice that these indices extend naturally to multivariate outputs.
-Furthermore, we show that surprisingly a Pick and Freeze scheme is also available to estimate this new index.
-The sample size required to build such an estimator is of the same order as the size needed for the classical Sobol index estimation allowing its use in concrete situations.\\
+For example, one can define new indices through contrast functions based on the quantity of interest (see \cite{FKR13}).
+Unfortunately the Monte-Carlo estimators of these indices are computationally very expensive.
+In \cite{DaVeiga13}, Da Veiga presents a way to define moment independent measures through dissimilarity distances.
+These measures define a unified framework that encompasses some known sensitivity indices.
+They are efficiently estimated in low dimensions but as claimed by the author ``it is well known that density estimation suffers from the curse of dimensionality''.
+Now, as pointed out in \cite{borgonovo2007,grobobo,petibobo,ODC13,Owen12}, there are situations where higher order methods give a sharper analysis on the relative influence of the input and allow finer screening procedures.
+Borgonovo {\it et al.} propose and study an index based on the total variation distance (see \cite{borgonovo2007,grobobo,petibobo}); while Owen {\it et al.} suggest to use procedures based on higher moments (see \cite{ODC13,Owen12}).